-6. It is not cool to chew up rain or snow saturated trails, volunteers have better trail projects to work on or even better yet ride.
+6. It is not cool to chew up rain or snow saturated trails, volunteers have better trail projects to work on.

 7. Don’t trail braid to avoid puddles most of them are shallow with a solid base or pack a small or folding shovel and drain, Allenby hardware in Yarrow has good small non folding shovels.

 8. Avoid loamy and especially uphill loamy trails when wet